clemsonciti/palmetto-examples/Nextflow/README.md

 $ nextflow run 1_helloworld.nf
 ~~~

-For a more thorough documentation and explanation of nextflow see our workshop in TBA.
+For a more thorough documentation and explanation of nextflow see our workshop at https://docs.rcd.clemson.edu/training/workshop_catalog/nextflow/online_material_part1/.